dinogomez/CDATA-JS-Highlighter/README.md

 ## About

 By default, many editors treat XML files containing JavaScript code inside CDATA tags as pure XML, often overlooking the embedded JavaScript.
 This extension elevates the XML syntax highlighting experience by intelligently identifying JavaScript code within CDATA tags and providing dedicated highlighting.
-Enjoy improved code readability and a more seamless workflow
+Enjoy improved code readability and a more seamless workflow.

 ## Author Notes
 I used to struggle when working with JavaScript within CDATA tags.
 That's why I created this extension, to simplify the process as well as make it easier to work with.
 Feel free to open an issue or  send a pull request.

-The screenshots feature the [SpaceCamp](https://marketplace.visualstudio.com/items?itemName=PaulGomez.spacecamp) color theme.
+The screenshots also feature the [SpaceCamp](https://marketplace.visualstudio.com/items?itemName=PaulGomez.spacecamp) color theme.
 A personal creation of mine, ported from a beloved Vim theme also available [here](https://github.com/jaredgorski/SpaceCamp/tree/master
 ).
-Now available as a VS Code theme.
-Feel free to explore and give it a try!
+Now available as a VS Code theme, feel free to explore and give it a try!